Uberi/University-Notes/STAT230/STAT230.md

 > Clearly, everyone has a different birthday if and only if the ordered birthdays are a 20-permutation of $[365]$.
 This is because the 20-permutations account for all possible sequence of $[365]$ where all the dates are unique.
 > Therefore, there are $365^{(20)}$ possible outcomes, and since they are all equally likely, the probability is $\frac{365^{(20)}}{365^{20}} \approxeq 59%$.

+# 9/5/14

+;wip: do the mapleta quiz available on Wednesday, due on Wednesday

+;wip: bring pink tie calc to class

+The factorial function grows extremely quickly and can be difficult to calculate for large numbers.
+Therefore, we have various approximations that help us do this more easily.

+**Stirling's approximation** is $n! \approxeq n^n e^{-n} \sqrt{2 \pi n}$.
+This approximation is asymptotically equivalent to the factorial function - as $n \to \infty$, the percentage error gradually decreases. ;wip: memorize this

+The **complement** of an event $A$ is the opposite event - the event of $A$ not **occurring**.
+It is represented using $\overline A$ or $A^C$.
+It is always true that an event occurs, or it does not occur, so $P(A) + P(\overline A) = 1$.

+A 4-digit PIN code is selected with replacement.
+What is the probability that the number is even?
+What is the probability that it contains at least one "1"?

+> Clearly, the sample space is $S = \set{0000, \ldots, 9999}$, with 10000 possible outcomes.
+> Clearly, all possible outcomes are equally likely because the PIN codes are selected randomly.
+> Clearly, if the number is even, then the last digit must be in $\set{0, 2, 4, 6, 8}$.
+> Clearly, there are 5 possible last digits, and the other three digits can be any of the ten digits.
+> So there are $10 \times 10 \times 10 \times 5$ possible outcomes, or $5000$.
+> So the probability of an even number is $\frac{5000}{10000}$, or 50%.
+> To find the probability of containing at least one "1" digit, we consider the cases where there is one "1" digit, two, three, or four.
+> Alternatively, we can consider all the numbers that contain no "1" digits - the complement of the number containing at least one "1".
+This is a more efficient way of finding the answer.
+> Clearly, if there are no "1" digits, then every digit can be anything but "1", so there are 9 possibilities.
+There are therefore $9 \times 9 \times 9 \times 9 = 6561$ possible PIN codes without any "1" digits.
+> Clearly, the event of having no "1" digits is the complement of the event of interest, so $P(1 occurs) = 1 - P(1 does not occur)$.
+Since $P(1 does not occur) = \frac{6561}{10000}$, the probability of a "1" occurring is 34.39%.

+Now we derived the formula for $n \choose r$, read the MATH239 notes from yesterday to get the same material.